AminSallah/Flow.Launcher.Plugin.Notion/README.md

     > In case of any error Relod Plugins data or Restart flow lunacher with good internet connection to build a cache.

+> **Note:**
+>
+> To enhance the visual appeal and facilitate the display of SVG icons in Flow Launcher, I recommend installing the SVG Explorer Extension for SVG preview.
+You can find the extension [here](https://github.com/tibold/svg-explorer-extension/releases).

 # Demos